Local Escapes

 Image credit: Garden Beds Glamping | Supplied

-As a guest, you will receive free breakfast, free Wi-Fi, amenities and towels, and access to a kitchenette with a dishwasher.
-It’s not your average camping kitchen, but it’s definitely some of the best Glamping Victoria is home to, that’s for sure.
-Book your stay at Garden Beds Glamping night here.
+This is glamping at its finest.
+Take advantage of Wi-Fi, amenities and towels and a kitchenette with a dishwasher.
+It’s not your average camping kitchen, but it’s definitely some of the best glamping in Victoria.

 Luxury Safari Tents